-“The greatest gifts you can give your children are the roots of responsibility and the wings of independence."
-Denis Waitley.
+“The greatest gifts you can give your children are the roots of responsibility and the wings of independence.”- Denis Waitley.

-We at Shanti Juniors Preschool follow the same.
-Our little juniors grasp on the basis of real-life learning and understanding the world around them.
+We at Shanti Juniors pre-school follow the same.
+Our Little Juniors grasp on the basis of real life learning and understanding the world around them.
 We give them the freedom to explore and learn different teaching aids and concepts.

-Hence, we say, "Yahaan Shanti Juniors mein Sanskaar, Saakshar aur Saksham se hota hai bacchhon ka sampoorna vikas!
+Hence, we say – Yahaan Shanti Juniors mein Sanskaar, Saakshar aur Saksham se hota hai bacchhon ka sampoorna vikas!

 Montessori education is an educational approach developed by Italian physician and educator Maria Montessori based on her extensive research and understanding of children and characterized by an emphasis on independence, freedom within limits, and respect for a child’s natural psychological, physical, and social development.

-A driving principle behind the Bank Street philosophy is that children can become lifelong learners by interacting with the environment around them, including other people, different places, and various things, and then interpreting what they've just experienced.
+A driving principle behind the Bank Street philosophy is that children can become lifelong learners by interacting with the environment around them, including other people, different places, and various things, and then interpret what they've just experienced.
 Students are offered myriad opportunities in which to do this—blocks, dramatic play, puzzles, field trips.
 (Source: Google)

 Reggio Emilia Approach:

 The Reggio Emilia Approach is an educational philosophy focused on preschool and primary education.
-It was developed after World War II by a teacher, Loris Malaguzzi, and parents in the villages around Reggio Emilia, Italy.
+It was developed after World War II by a teacher, Loris Malaguzzi, and parents in the villages around Reggio Emilia in Italy.
 Following the war, people believed that children were in need of a new way of learning.
-The assumption of Malaguzzi and the parents was that people form their own personalities during the early years of development and that children are endowed with “a hundred languages” through which they can express their ideas.
-The aim of this approach is to teach how to use these symbolic languages (e.g., painting, sculpting, and drama) in everyday life.
-The programme is based on the principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment based on the interests of the children through a self-guided curriculum.(Source: Google)
+The assumption of Malaguzzi and the parents was that people form their own personality during early years of development and that children are endowed with “a hundred languages” through which they can express their ideas.
+The aim of this approach is teaching how to use these symbolic languages (eg., painting, sculpting, drama) in everyday life.
+The program is based on the principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment based on the interests of the children through a self-guided curriculum.(Source: Google)

-This focuses on practical, hands-on activities and creative play; elementary education, which focuses on developing artistic expression and social capacities; and secondary education, which focuses on developing critical reasoning and empathic understanding.
+Waldorf education, also known as Steiner education, is based on the educational philosophy of Rudolf Steiner, the founder of Anthroposophy.
+Its pedagogy emphasizes the role of imagination in learning, striving to integrate holistically the intellectual, practical, and artistic development of pupils.
+This focuses on practical, hands-on activities and creative play; to elementary education, which focuses on developing artistic expression and social capacities; and to secondary education, which focuses on developing critical reasoning and empathic understanding.
 The overarching goal is to develop free, morally responsible, and integrated individuals equipped with a high degree of social competence.